maynero/double-take/README.md

     train_date_group: '1999-01-01T00:00:00.000Z'
     # recognized images are under this creation date in immich
     recognize_date_group: '2000-01-01T00:00:00.000Z'
+    # number of retries until double-take gave up on waiting for immich facial detection and recognition to finish
+    # this can be increased as needed if detection and recognition is failing
+    max_retries: 10
     # number of seconds before the request times out and is aborted
     timeout: 15
     # require opencv to find a face before processing with detector